The Children’s Food Trust closed in September 2017 but we are proud to leave as part of our legacy, our flagship

-Let’s Get Cooking is the largest national network of healthy cooking clubs for children and their families in the country.
+Let’s Get Cooking is this country’s largest network of healthy cooking clubs for children and their families.

 We found that when children eat better, they do better.
 So we were all about inspiring children to learn to cook and enjoy good food, we gave them the confidence and skills they needed to get hands-on in the kitchen and make healthier food choices throughout their lives.

-We were set up by the Children’s Food Trust – the charity on a mission to get every child eating well – in 2007.
-Our first 5000 clubs were created and supported with Big Lottery funding and have already reached more than 3 million people.
+We were set up by the Children’s Food Trust in 2007.
+Our first 5000 clubs were created in schools and supported with Big Lottery funding and have already reached more than 3 million people.

 Our clubs were run by a network of thousands of volunteer club leaders and helpers.
 We support all of these Let’s Get Cooking champions by offering recipes, advice, expert training and practical resources.

 Our clubs have run 235,000 Let’s Get Cooking sessions for children, young people and their families across the country.
 That’s a whole lot of ingredients and washing up!